tektoncd/community/teps/0060-remote-resource-resolution.md

 operator to spin up or tear down support for individual resolvers by `apply`ing or `delete`ing them.

-A resolver observes `ResourceRequest` objects, filtering on the `resolution.tekton.dev/resolver` label to find only those it is interested in.
+A resolver observes `ResolutionRequest` objects, filtering on the `resolution.tekton.dev/resolver` label to find only those it is interested in.

 Each resolver is granted only the RBAC permissions needed to perform resolution.
-In most cases this will be limited to `GET`, `LIST` and `UPDATE` permissions on `ResourceRequests` and their `status` subresource.
+In most cases this will be limited to `GET`, `LIST` and `UPDATE` permissions on `ResolutionRequests` and their `status` subresource.
 The "in-cluster" resolver will need permissions to `GET` and `LIST` `Tasks`, `ClusterTasks` and `Pipelines` as well.
 Depending on requirements of each, some resolvers may need `GET` on `ConfigMaps` or `Secrets` in the `tekton-remote-resolution` namespace as well.

-A resolver is only ultimately responsible for updating the `status.data` and `status.annotations` field of a `ResourceRequest`.
-The `ResourceRequest` lifecycle controller is responsibile for marking resource requests completed or timing them out.
-A resolver _may_ mark a `ResourceRequest` as failed with an accompanying error and reason.
+A resolver is only ultimately responsible for updating the `status.data` and `status.annotations` field of a `ResolutionRequest`.
+The `ResolutionRequest` lifecycle controller is responsibile for marking resolution requests completed or timing them out.
+A resolver _may_ mark a `ResolutionRequest` as failed with an accompanying error and reason.

 #### In-Cluster Resolver

 The "in-cluster" resolver will support looking up `Tasks`, `ClusterTasks` and `Pipelines` from the cluster it resides in.
 It will mimic Tekton Pipelines' existing built-in support for these resources.
-The parameters for this `ResourceRequest` will look like:
+The parameters for this `ResolutionRequest` will look like:

 ```yaml
 kind: Task